Posterior convergence rates for estimating large precision matrices using graphical models: Estimation of banding parameter

 \section{Estimation of banding parameter}

-In this section, we propose a method of selecting the banding parameter $k$ of the graphical model using the marginal posterior probabilities of the graph induced by banding $k$, $k=1,2,\ld$.
-For the $G$-Wishart prior $W_G(\delta,\bmD)$ for $\bOmega$, the density is given by
+In this section, we propose a method of selecting the banding parameter $k$ of the graphical model using the marginal posterior probabilities of the graph induced by banding $k$, $k=1,2,\ldots$.
+For the $G$-Wishart prior $W_G(\delta,\bmD)$ for $\bOmega$, the posterior is given by $W_G(\delta+n,\bmD+n\bmS)$.
+We can get the\vadjust{\goodbreak} marginal likelihood for $G$ as